 The Importance and Power of the Subconscious Mind

 Programming in the subconscious becomes the silent director of the film called, “your life.”
-Beliefs and patterns stored in the subconscious mind become the foundation from which one manifests aspects of life, personality and character.
-For example, one’s sense of self, relational dynamics, attitudes and coping mechanisms, just to name a few.
-Life determining choices and decisions is a product of whether or not we feel (and believe) we are good enough, smart enough, lovable, worthy, and deserving.
+Beliefs and patterns stored in the subconscious mind become the foundation from which one manifests aspects of life, personality, and character.
+For example, one’s sense of self, relational dynamics, attitudes, and coping mechanisms, just to name a few.
+Life-determining choices and decisions are a product of whether or not we feel (and believe) we are good enough, smart enough, lovable, worthy, and deserving.
 This is our programming.

 The Role of the Subconscious Mind is our Friend and Protector

-The subconscious mind protects us by maintaining status quo.
+The subconscious mind protects us by maintaining the status quo.
 Each and every way you would normally handle life's challenges and upsets is programmed.
-Without reprogramming (through guided imagery in an hypnotic state), the subconscious mind will RESIST any attempts of change.
+Without reprogramming (through guided imagery in a hypnotic state), the subconscious mind will RESIST any attempts of change.

 For example, how you react and respond to the news of the loss of a loved one or getting a diagnosis of cancer is predetermined.
 Feelings and thoughts are triggered automatically.
 What you say to yourself and your plan of action toward taking care of yourself is also an automatic response.
 THIS MAY NOT BE IN YOUR BEST INTEREST.